RediSearch/RediSearch/docs/Commands.md

 #### Description

-Performs a `FT.SEARCH` or `FT.AGGREGATE` command and collect performance information.
+Performs a `FT.SEARCH` or `FT.AGGREGATE` command and collects performance information.
-Printout details are:
+Return value has an array with two elements:

-- **Results** - The first element contains the normal reply from RediSearch, similar to a cursor.
+  * **Results** - The normal reply from RediSearch, similar to a cursor.
+  * **Profile** - The details in the profile are:
-- **Total profile time** - Total query runtime.
+    * **Total profile time** - The total runtime of the query.
-- **Parsing time** - Parsing time of query and parameters into an execution plan.
+    * **Parsing time** - Parsing time of the query and parameters into an execution plan.
-- **Pipeline creation time** - Creation time of execution plan including iterator, result processors and reducers creation.
+    * **Pipeline creation time** - Creation time of execution plan including iterators, result processors and reducers creation.
-- **Iterators profile** - Index iterators information including their type, term, count and time data.
+    * **Iterators profile** - Index iterators information including their type, term, count and time data.
   Inverted-index iterators have in addition the number of elements they contain.
-- **Result processors profile** - Result processors chain with type, count and time daya.
+    * **Result processors profile** - Result processors chain with type, count and time data.

 #### Example
 ```sh